Inuit staff scarce at Nunavut youth rep office

 The office of Nunavut’s Representative of Children and Youth is understaffed and struggling to fill positions with Inuktitut-speaking beneficiaries.

-Child and youth representative Shelly McNeil-Mulak appeared before the Standing Committee on Public Accounts, Independent Officers and Other Entities, nearly one year after her Iqaluit office opened to the public, in a televised hearing at Nunavut’s legislature, Sept.
+Child and youth representative Sherry McNeil-Mulak appeared before the Standing Committee on Public Accounts, Independent Officers and Other Entities, nearly one year after her Iqaluit office opened to the public, in a televised hearing at Nunavut’s legislature, Sept.
 15.

 “We fully recognize that this is an issue for our office,” she told MLAs in the standing committee.